bingyulab/NumericalPDE/doc/Solution of Project.md

 ✅ Jacobi | ✅ Gauss-Seidel | ✅ SOR | ❌ Multigrid

 **3️⃣ Advanced Methods**
+✅ PINN

 ---

+### **Main Metrics for Measuring a System**
+When evaluating the performance of a system, there are several key metrics:

+1. **Throughput**
+   - Measures the number of tasks (requests, transactions, operations) a system can handle per unit of time.
+   - Example: A web server handling 10,000 requests per second.

+2. **Concurrency**
+   - Measures how many tasks can be processed simultaneously.
+   - Related to multi-threading, async execution, and parallel processing.

+3. **Latency**
+   - The time delay between input and output (e.g., request and response).
+   - Lower latency is often better.
+   - Example: Database query latency of 50ms.

+4. **Response Time**
+   - The total time a system takes to respond to a request.
+   - Includes network delay, processing time, and queue time.

+### **Characteristics of Numerical Algorithms**
+Numerical algorithms solve mathematical problems using numerical approximations.
+Their characteristics include:

+1. **Accuracy**
+   - How close the numerical solution is to the exact solution.

+2. **Stability**
+   - A small error should not grow uncontrollably.

+3. **Convergence**
+   - Whether the numerical solution approaches the true solution as the step size decreases.

+4. **Computational Complexity**
+   - Measures the time and space required for computation.
+   - Example: Matrix inversion is \(O(n^3)\), while iterative solvers like Conjugate Gradient are more efficient.
+   - **VC (Vapnik-Chervonenkis) dimension** dimension was historically used to measure the complexity of a hypothesis class in machine learning, which was useful in classical learning theory (e.g., SVMs, logistic regression) but is not practical for modern ML, especially deep learning.
+More refined theories like **Rademacher complexity**, **PAC-Bayes**, and **margin-based bounds** are now preferred for analyzing generalization.

+5. **Condition Number**
+   - Sensitivity of the problem to small input changes.
+   - High condition number → small errors get amplified.

+6. **Numerical Stability**
+   - How errors propagate in computations.
+   - Example: Gaussian elimination with pivoting is more stable.

 ### **🚀 Optimizations & Enhancements**
 | **Category** | **Status** | **Plan** |